What's on the horizon for the global economy?

 Canada

-• We expect the BoC to deliver a 50bp cut in December, followed by three consecutive 25bp cuts through April 2025.
+• We expect the BoC to slow the pace of easing and deliver three consecutive 25bp cuts through April 2025.

 • Inflation has returned to the BoC’s target range.
 Elevated shelter inflation is likely to moderate gradually as the BoC eases policy.